Cefdinir: 7 things you should know

 - Cefdinir is an antibiotic used to treat mild infections caused by susceptible gram-positive and gram-negative bacteria.

-- Treats a wide range of mild-to-moderate infections such as those occurring in the respiratory tract, ear, and on the skin.
+- Treats a wide range of mild-to-moderate infections such as those occurring in the respiratory tract, ear, and on the skin, such as community-acquired pneumonia, acute exacerbations of chronic bronchitis, and sinusitis, tonsillitis, or skin infections.

 - Has excellent activity against susceptible gram-positive and gram-negative bacteria, such as Staphylococcus aureus (methicillin-susceptible strains only), Streptococcus pneumoniae (penicillin-susceptible strains only), S. pyogenes, Haemophilus influenzae, H. parainfluenzae, and Moraxella catarrhalis.